Enhancing Long-term RAG Chatbots with Psychological Models of Memory Importance and Forgetting: Quantifying Memory Importance

-Building upon the psychological principles of emotional arousal, surprise, and retrieval-induced forgetting, we propose new metrics for determining the importance of memories.
-Specifically, we translate these insights into quantifiable metrics:
+Building upon the psychological principles of emotional arousal, surprise, and retrieval-induced forgetting, we propose the following metrics for determining the importance of memories.
+Specifically, we translate these following insights into quantifiable metrics:

-\begin{itemize} \item \textbf{Emotional Arousal ($A$)}: Measured using RoBERTa \citep{liu2019roberta} fine-tuned with EMOBANK \citep{buechel2017emobank}, capturing the intensity of emotions in the user's utterance. \item \textbf{Surprise Element ($P$)}: Assessed via perplexity using the GPT2-Large model, representing the unpredictability of the utterance. \item \textbf{LLM-Estimated Importance ($L$)}: Derived from the language model's estimation of the importance of the user's utterance. \item \textbf{Retrieval-Induced Forgetting ($R1$, $R2$)}: The frequency with which a memory appears in the top 2 relevant memories.
-The most relevant memory is reinforced, while the second most relevant memory is selectively unmentioned to encourage forgetting \citep{hirst2012remembering}. \end{itemize} To account for aspects of importance that might not be fully captured by the aforementioned metrics in Section~\ref{sec: The Psychology of Memorizing Conversations}, we also add the LLM-estimated importance score, which relies on the language model's interpretation of the conversational context.
-The prompt given to estimate the importance is detailed in the Appendix~\ref{appendix: Prompt given to LLM}.
-These five metrics are regularized to ensure consistent scaling with the same average, minimum, and maximum values.
-See the Appendix~\ref{appendix: Regularization of the five metrics} for further details.
+\begin{itemize} \item \textbf{Emotional Arousal ($A$)}: Measured using RoBERTa~\citep{liu2019roberta} fine-tuned with EMOBANK ~\citep{buechel2017emobank}, capturing the intensity of emotions in the user's utterance. \item \textbf{Surprise Element ($P$)}: Assessed with perplexity using the GPT2-Large model, representing the unpredictability of the utterance. \item \textbf{LLM-Estimated Importance ($L$)}: Derived from the language model's estimation of the importance of the user's utterance. \item \textbf{Retrieval-Induced Forgetting ($R1, R2$):} We define $R1$ and $R2$ as counters that track how often a memory was retrieved as the most relevant and the second most relevant, respectively.

+\end{itemize} Although both emotional arousal and surprise metrics are inspired by psychological theories tied to event memorability, our operationalization derives directly from the user’s linguistic expression.
+In particular, the arousal metric is computed from utterance text via emotion classification, and surprise is based on linguistic predictability (perplexity).
+As such, these measures reflect how events are expressed in speech, not just the events themselves.